asbott/jamgine/gfx/particles/README.md

 - Keyframes
     - Not sure yet how to implement this, if per property or per emitter?
     - CSS style keyframes.
+    - Maybe this could just be named % values and properties can select these for begin & start'
+- Look over random distributions (mainly normal & extremes)
 - GLSL code injection
     - Load file with some glsl function to add an extra custom stage in the particle pipeline.
+    - We could inject custom code for spawn stage for more fine-tuned spawning.
 - 3D Particles
     - UV map & texture map?
     - Primitives: sphere, cube, pyramid
     - Custom shape?
     - Model loaded from disk (engine doesn't have model loading yet)
 - Optimize
+    - Something makes emitter a bit slower when looping is enabled
     - Cache computations where possible
-    - Limit "max_particles" to emission_rate * max_lifetime
-    - Don't use highp float?
-    - Something makes it slow if a lot of particles are condensed in a small area
     - Allow explicit sync between compute & draw
-    - Multiple configs for one emitter; shared resources SBO & VBO.
+    - Multiple configs for one emitter; shared SBO.
         - Would require explicit synchronization between each compute/draw call
+    - We could give an option when compiling the emitter to use up more vram to cache computations for particles which are the same throughout their lifetime such as constants, start_pos, particle_seed etc. Could drastically improve performance at the cost of a lot of vram when simulating many particles.
+    - We can pack the Particle struct and save a lot of VRAM